BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>
 <p>
 Now with the remote script showing feedback successfully (through this sequencer's bypass), click the physical C4 MARKER button to initiate two changes.
-To switch the script from TRACK-DEVICES mode (Track button) to USER mode (Marker button), and to switch the Sequencer patch from BYPASSING mode to PROCESSING mode (via a midi message signal to javascript).
+To switch the script from "Track Device(s)" mode (TRACK button) to "User" mode (MARKER button), and to switch the Sequencer patch from BYPASSING mode to PROCESSING mode (via a midi message signal to javascript).
-(Alternatively, if the remote script was already in USER mode (because you pressed the MARKER button first), you would just open the Project>patch file named `openSequencerProcessing.maxpat` second)  The C4 "display" might be blank at first after USER mode starts, but press the SPLIT button and you should see
+(Alternatively, if the remote script was already in "User" mode (because you pressed the MARKER button first), you would just open the Project>patch file named `openSequencerProcessing.maxpat` second)  The C4 "display" might be blank at first after "User" mode starts (after the sequencer starts processing), but press the SPLIT button and you should see the C4 display update to show "page 1" (of the "bridge deck" data).
+Click SPLIT again and the "Page 0" data is displayed
-"page 1" (of the "bridge deck" data) display on the C4.
-Click SPLIT again and the "Page 0" data is displayed (properly this time, although both modes show encoders with default zero values, the encoder names are unique, ENC00 on page 0 is ENC32 on page 1, for example).
+(properly this time, although both modes show encoders with default zero values, the encoder names are unique, ENC00 on page 0 is ENC32 on page 1, for example).
 </p>
 <p>
-To Exit USER mode, Press and Hold the MARKER button then Press the LOCK button.
-The remote script goes back to whatever other mode was active before going into USER mode and the sequencer patch goes back into "bypassing" mode.
-Keep reading (below) for sequencer operation details, and Markus's wiki for remote script operation details.
+To Exit "User" mode, Press and Hold the MARKER button then Press the LOCK button.
+The remote script goes back to whatever other mode was active before going into "User" mode and the sequencer patch goes back into "bypassing" mode.
+Keep reading (below) for sequencer operation details, and the MackieC4_P3 repo wiki for remote script operation details.
 Enjoy.
 Have fun.
 </p>
 <p>
-It is best practice to exit USER mode before you load or reload another session in Live because the "new set" won't open with the remote script in USER mode and the sequencer patch will be in "processing" mode when it should be "bypassing" in that case.
+It is best practice to exit "User" mode before you load or reload another session in Live because the "new set" won't open with the remote script in "User" mode and the sequencer patch will be in "processing" mode when it should be "bypassing" in that case.
 To get out of this kind of pickle, there is a way to toggle the patch mode "manually" in the patch, but it's generally easier to just close the patch and reopen (from the Max Project menu) in "bypassing" mode.
 </p>